Data-Portofolio/churn-customer-analysis/README.md

 ## Business Understanding

 ### [Problem Statement](#-problem-statement)
-- Databel, a telecom provider, has problem about customer churn.
-My role is a <ins>_Data Consultant_</ins> & my task is to discover why customers are churning, or in other words, leave `Databel`.
+> **Databel**, a telecom provider, has problem about customer churn.
+My role is a <ins>_Data Consultant_</ins> & my task is to discover why customers are churning, or in other words, leave Databel.

 ### [Goal](#-goal)
 ### [Objectives](#-objectives)